AI Summary of Peer-Reviewed Research

 Research area:Social SciencesSociology and Political ScienceMigration, Refugees, and Integration

-What the researchers tested: The researchers extended a three-stage framework of digital resilience building to a hypermediated political crisis, using the US TikTok ban as a critical case.
-They drew on non-engagement observation and systematic analysis of empirical materials in a contextualized political analysis.
+The researchers extended a three-stage framework of digital resilience building to what they call a hypermediated political crisis, using the US TikTok ban as a critical case.
+They used non-engagement observation and systematic analysis of empirical materials, along with a contextualized political analysis, to examine how the two groups communicated.

 Key points

-• The study uses the US TikTok ban as a critical case for digital resilience in a hypermediated political crisis.
+• The study treats the US TikTok ban as a critical case of a hypermediated political crisis.

 Disclosure